 Quantum enforcement is the usage of Quantum Enforcement Devices (QEDs) to stall or prevent quantum travel in other ships.
 Due to the nature of this technology, certain jurisdictions will require licenses or for the operator to be a part of certain organizations.
 Generally, quantum enforcement includes two techniques, quantum snare, and quantum dampening.

 The Quantum snare is the primary utilization of the QED, intended for large-radius events (approx. 10–20km), and will create a "bubble" around the ship.
 Any ship that is within the bubble will be knocked out of Quantum travel, and ships passing through will be pulled out of quantum travel as well.
+Anyone already present in the bubble will also be unable to engage their Quantum Drive.
 Engaging the Quantum Snare requires significant charge-up time, and maintaining the snare requires a lot of power while generating large amounts of heat.